 This is one of the more creative events.
 Athletes were required to move a farmer’s logs, a yoke and drag a sled across the grass and that is only half the WOD.
 They then had to return to the middle of the field with a handstand walk.
 Brent Fikowski and Katrin Davidsdottir took the respective men’s and women’s 1st places.

-In tribute to the Badger State, after running a 450-meter exterior path, the athletes had to clean a sandbag and toss it over a hay bale, do a burpee and jump over a wall.
+In tribute to the Badger State, after running a 450-meter exterior path, the athletes had to clean a workout sandbag and toss it over a hay bale, do a burpee and jump over a wall.
 These actions were repeated seven times over.
-The winners for this event were Ricky Garard and Samantha Briggs.
+The winners for this event were Ricky Garard and Sam Briggs.

 The final is always the most nail-biting, but this event took it to the limits.
 Logan Collins won the event.
 Collins was the only athlete to finish in the six minutes allocated with Mathew Fraser only one lunge short.
 In the women’s heat, Webb took first place by only 0.19 seconds.

 The Takeaway for the 2017 CrossFit Games

 The 2017 CrossFit games were a resounding success.
 The move to Madison found a home for the games for the next several years to come.
 It will help to boost the local economy and make a Mecca for CrossFitters that they can enjoy for years to come.